nodejs/node/doc/api/net.md

   obtained IPv6 and IPv4 addresses, in sequence, until a connection is established.
   The first returned AAAA address is tried first, then the first returned A address, then the second returned AAAA address and so on.
-  Each connection attempt is given the amount of time specified by the `autoSelectFamilyAttemptTimeout` option before timing out and trying the next address.
+  Each connection attempt (but the last one) is given the amount of time specified by the `autoSelectFamilyAttemptTimeout` option before timing out and trying the next address.
   Ignored if the `family` option is not `0` or if `localAddress` is set.
   Connection errors are not emitted if at least one connection succeeds.
   If all connections attempts fails, a single `AggregateError` with all failed attempts is emitted.